Holy Trinity Catholic Primary School

 Week 2:

-• 1 x big read (all skills, unfamiliar text and timed) including a practice comprehension,
+• 1 x big read (all skills, unfamiliar text and timed) including a practice comprehension and collaborative marking and reflection on understanding of the text.

-This process is well-organised and adaptable, providing purposeful opportunities for our children to be taught important reading skills as well as apply them in a range of ways, appropriate to each class.
+This process is adaptable and provides purposeful opportunities for our children to be taught important reading skills as well as apply them in a range of ways, appropriate to each class.
 Keep Up intervention is planned for during each reading lesson to enable individual pupils to progress and demonstrate achievement.
 Reading is prioritised to allow pupils to access the full curriculum offer.
-Each class has daily OSCAR (Our School Cares about Reading) time identified on their ti metable to develop reading for pleasure.
-In each year group, cross-curricular reading is planned for in the form of ‘cross-curricular reading hits’.
-During an afternoon foundation subject lesson, ten minutes is devoted to the application of one of the key content domains; retrieval, vocabulary or inference.
+Each class also has safeguarded time allocated for the enjoyment of a class reader and/ or discussion about reading, books, authors and recommendations from staff and children.
+This develops the strong culture of reading for pleasure that is evident at Holy Trinity.

 Our children are well prepared for the phonic screening test in Year One, which gives them a foundation for future learning, especially in preparation for them to become confident and fluent readers.
-We offer phonic workshops for parents to support their child's learning at home.
-Children that do not pass the phonic screening test are supported with targeted intervention, to support them in reaching the expected standard by the end of Year 2.
+Children who do not pass the phonic screening test are supported with targeted intervention, to support them in reaching the expected standard by the end of Year 2.

 So?